 How do I get started on social media?
 This is a question that I continue to get when I speak on the impact of social media on a business’ marketing efforts.
-This infographic from Venngage walks a business through setting up and developing their strategy for marketing via social media.
-And there are some good tips in here for the established marketer as well!
+First, let’s discuss why your company would want to be active on social media.

 - Choose Your Social Networks – Look for unique industry groups and customers amongst each social media platform.
 I’m not a fan of simply selecting one and ignoring another.
 I believe you can participate across all platforms – but focus and target where opportunities begin to rise.
 It’s not all about the demographics per the infographic.